 How to find internships in the South relevant to a marketing degree?

-Obtaining an online marketing degree in the South significantly enhances career mobility and advancement opportunities.
-The region's growing economy, coupled with the rising demand for digital marketing expertise, creates a favorable environment for degree holders.
-According to the U.S. Bureau of Labor Statistics, marketing management jobs in Southern states are projected to grow 10% from 2022 to 2032, faster than the national average.
+Obtaining an online marketing degree in the South can significantly enhance career mobility and advancement opportunities.
+The region's growing business hubs, such as Atlanta, Charlotte, and Nashville, increasingly demand skilled marketing professionals with digital expertise.
+According to the U.S. Bureau of Labor Statistics, marketing manager roles in Southern states are projected to grow by 8% through 2031, outpacing the national average.

 How does studying for a marketing degree in the South prepare for interdisciplinary roles?